jensendarren/private-blockchain-star-ownership-tracking/README.md

 # Private Blockchain Application

+This application is the first Project for the [Blockchain Nanodegree](https://www.udacity.com/course/blockchain-developer-nanodegree--nd1309) with __Udacity__.
+Enjoy and feel free to comment!

 ## Run the application

 Clone this repo to your local computer and proceed with the following steps.